-In this case, actually these two operating systems are set active.
-If you want to delete F drive, you also can do as the above mentioned way shows in case 1, using the feature "Delete Partition" feature of MiniTool Partition Wizard.
+In this case, actually, these two operating systems are set active.
+If you want to delete F drive, you can also do as the above-mentioned way shows in case 1, using the feature Delete Partition feature of MiniTool Partition Wizard.

 Situation 2: Two Operating Systems on a Hard Drive

-There Is System Reserved Partition
+① There Is System Reserved Partition

 When you install an operating system, it is possible that there is a system reserved partition at the beginning of the hard disk.
-If there are two operating systems on this disk, and the boot files of these two Oss are saved to the system reserved partition, which is active by default.
+If there are two operating systems on this disk, and the boot files of these two OSs are saved to the system reserved partition, which is active by default.

 ② There Is No System Reserved Partition

 Two circumstances you should consider:

-1.Now you are using Windows 7, and you want to delete Windows 8 on C drive, you can directly use MiniTool Partition Wizard Bootable CD to delete this system partition.
+- Now you are using Windows 7, and you want to delete Windows 8 on C drive, you can directly use MiniTool Partition Wizard Bootable CD to delete this system partition.

-2.If you are using Windows 7, and you decide to delete Widows 7 on partition F, after removing this active system partition, the most important thing that you must do is to set partition C "active".
+- If you are using Windows 7, and you decide to delete Windows 7 on partition F, after removing this active system partition, the most important thing that you must do is to set partition C active.

-In the second circumstance, how to delete partition F and then set partition "active"?
+In the second circumstance, how to delete partition F and then set partition active?
 You can also use MiniTool Partition Wizard Bootable CD to help you delete and mark your partition active.
 With this partition manager, it is very easy and convenient to do this work.

 Step-by-step guidance is here.

-Step 1: You also need to boot your computer from bootable disc, just like the case 1 mentioned.
+Step 1: You also need to boot your computer from the bootable disc, just like case 1 mentioned.

-Step 2: After entering into the main interface of MiniTool Partition Wizard, you need to select the system partition F you want to delete, click "Delete Partition" function in the left pane.
+Step 2: After entering into the main interface of MiniTool Partition Wizard, you need to select the system partition you want to delete, click the Delete Partition function in the left pane.

-Step 3: Then right click partition C to select "Set Active" feature.
+Step 3: Then right-click partition C to select the Set Active feature.

-Step 4: Click "Apply" to execute all the changes.
+Step 4: Click Apply to execute all the changes.

 Now we come to the end of this post.
-In this article, I introduce you the problem that Windows cannot delete the active system partition, why to delete such a partition, why fail to do this work and the detailed solutions in single operating system and dual system.
+In this article, we introduce you the problem that Windows cannot delete the active system partition, why fail to do this work and the detailed solutions in a single operating system and dual system.
 If you also meet this issue, please try the ways according to your actual circumstances.